swaptacular/swpt_accounts/protocol.rst

    hand, MUST provide enough information to globally identify the removed account (an IBAN for example).

+last_outgoing_transfer_date : date
+   The date of the latest transfer, for which the owner of the account was the sender (interest payments are not included).
+If there have not been any outgoing transfers yet, the value MUST be "1970-01-01".

 last_transfer_seqnum : int64
    TODO.
 MUST ba a non-negative number.
 Identifies the last account commit.
 If there were no previous account commits, the value will have its lower 40 bits set to `0x0000000000`, and its higher 24 bits calculated from `creation_date` (the number of days since Jan 1st, 1970).

+signal_ts : date-time
+   The moment at which this signal was emitted (the message's timestamp).

+signal_ttl : int32
+   The time-to-live (in seconds) for the message.
+This message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
+This MUST be a positive number.

 .. [#] ``change_ts`` and ``change_seqnum`` can be used to reliably
   determine the correct order in a sequence of changes, even if they